Billings Outlaws lose to Salina Liberty 26-14 in CIF semifinals

 The Outlaws had a 22-yard field goal attempt blocked, and missed on a 33-yarder.

-In the final moments of the half, Billings quarterback Jamario Benson was stopped short of the goal line as time expired.
+In the final seconds of the half, Billings quarterback Benson was stopped short of the goal line as time expired.

-Salina's Katron Folson had sacked Benson for a key seven-yard loss during the Billings drive that ended the first half.
+Three plays earlier, Salina's Katron Folson had also sacked Benson for a key seven-yard loss.

 Bresean Stewart of the Outlaws had a pass interception in the end zone earlier in the first half.